cgtuebingen/3D-RE-GEN/README.md

 </p>

 # About
-TODO
-We propose photorealistic real-time relighting and novel view synthesis of subsurface scattering objects.
-We learn to reconstruct the shape and translucent appearance of an object within the 3D Gaussian Splatting framework.
-Our method decomposes the object into its material properties in a PBR like fashion, with an additional neural subsurface residual component.
-We achieve high-quality rendering results with our deferred shading approach and allow for detailed material editing capabilities.
+We propose single-image 3D scene reconstruction for producing complete, editable scenes from a single photograph.
+Our method reconstructs individual objects and the surrounding background as textured 3D assets, enabling coherent scene assembly from minimal input.
+We combine instance segmentation, context-aware generative inpainting, 2D-to-3D asset creation, and constrained optimization to recover physically plausible geometry, materials, and lighting.
+The resulting scenes preserve correct spatial relationships, lighting consistency, and material fidelity, making them suitable for production-ready workflows.

 # Code
-TODO
-Paper is currently under review, we will realse the code shortly (~ end of october 2024) in a cleaned version.
+Paper is currently under review, we will realse the code shortly (~ end of january 2026) in a cleaned version.
 Up until then if you have any questions regarding the project or need material to compare against fast, feel free to contact us.

 # Citation
 You can find our paper on [arXiv](https://arxiv.org/), please consider citing, if you find this work useful:

-TODO
 ```
-@inproceeding{framediffuser,
+@inproceeding{suatter20253dregen,
-author ={Beißwenger, Ole and Dihlmann, Jan-Niklas and Lensch, Hendrik P.A.},
+author ={Sautter, Tobias and Dihlmann, Jan-Niklas and Lensch, Hendrik P.A.},
-title ={FrameDiffuser: G-Buffer-Conditioned Diffusion for Neural Forward Frame Rendering},
+title ={3D-RE-GEN: 3D Reconstruction of Indoor Scenes with a Generative Framework},
 booktitle ={arXiv preprint},
 year ={2025}
 }